spectre1989/odin/README.md

 # Odin
-## A Multiplayer Game Built From Scratch
+## A Multiplayer FPS Built From Scratch

 ### Requirements
 Vulkan SDK, and Visual Studio.
 Note: If you have issues building then the problem will likely be in shell.bat.